What is bipolar disorder?

 What causes bipolar disorder?

-The cause of bipolar is not known.
-Experts agree many factors seem to play a role.
-This includes environmental, psychological, and genetic factors.
+to play a role.
+This includes environmental, mental health, and genetic factors.

 What are the symptoms of bipolar disorder?